nmoschkin/MessageBoxEx/README.md

 ## Customizable replacement for the system **MessageBox** class ##

 DataTools.MessageBoxEx is a highly customizable replacement for the system MessageBox class for both WPF and WinForms applications.

-It is intended to look and behave as closely as possible to the native MessageBox. [^1]
+It is intended to look and behave as closely as possible to the native MessageBox.

-[^1]: The message box will render in the Visual Style of the calling application.
+*(The message box will render in the Visual Style of the calling application.)*

 ### Some features include: ###